-Monologue Fear exists but it doesn’t have to.
-If you are an actor that gets anxiety whenever you have to perform a monologue, then this Monologue 101 is for you.
-I’m going to provide some ways for you to handle your nerves.
+Monologue fear may exist for you but it doesn’t have to.
+If you are an actor that gets anxiety whenever you have to perform a monologue, please read on.

 It’s important to understand that if your nerves are making themselves known to you, that is actually a good thing.
 It means you care about the work you’re doing.
 That’s not to say if you aren’t getting nervous that your acting work means any less.
 Acknowledging the fact that you care about the work you do, is obviously a positive thing to keep in mind in the first place.